maithili-k/knowledge-management/README.md

-# Managing the knowledge databse
+# Managing the knowledge database

 **How do we handle all the user requests, problems reported and their solutions, keep track of it all and share with everyone?**